BurntToasters/ROSI/README.md

 # ROSI
 ROSI is an Electron GUI for yt-dlp

+# Requirements

+ROSI requires ffmpeg to be installed in your system and available in its PATH.
+Learn how to install ffmpeg: [https://help.rosie.run/installing-ffmpeg](https://help.rosie.run/installing-ffmpeg)

 # How to build ROSI from source:

 Download ROSI source code from main